lal3lu03/MMCLFMI/README.md

 The objective of this project is to apply multi-model contrastive learning techniques, specifically CLIP and CLOOB, to the MIMIC-CRX dataset.
 The goal is to achieve similar results as the work conducted by Ekin Tiu et al. in their study called CheXzero.

+## Acknowledgements

+Special thanks to Elisabeth Rumetshofer ([GitHub](https://github.com/elirum)) and Andreas Fürst ([GitHub](https://github.com/fuersta)) for their contributions as bachelor thesis supervisors and for their work on the CLOOB repository.
+Their expertise and guidance were invaluable in the development of this project.

+We would also like to acknowledge the MIMIC-CRX Dataset repository for providing the necessary preprocessing code and resources.

 ## Getting Started

 To get started with this project, follow these steps: